 As I was reviewing the list, I realized that I already did a lot of the stuff subconsciously.

-It is easy to rationalize with myself and say that I’m doing good enough, but if it isn’t a conscious decision each and every day then it is just me being average.
+It is easy to rationalize with myself and say that I’m doing good enough.
+However, if it isn’t a conscious decision each and every day then it is just me being average.

 The content of Corley’s book isn’t rocket science.
-The whole book is only 89 pages.
+The whole book Rich Habits: The Daily Success Habits of Wealthy Individuals is only 89 pages.
 I finished it in less than an hour, but my goal is to have this book affect me for a lifetime.